 1. Changi Jewel Vortex

 The Rain Vortex is one of the most Instagrammable places in Singapore because it encapsulates the vision of the city-state: modern and green, with incredible architecture and easy access.
 This waterfall (40 meters or 131 feet high) is the world’s largest indoor waterfall and is situated within Singapore’s Jewel Changi Airport.
 It is also free to visit, though many of Jewel’s other attractions do charge admission.
 Also, keep in mind that the water begins to flow at 8:00 a.m. and continues to flow steadily until after 11:30 p.m.
 The waterfall is illuminated by beautiful colored lights at night; plus a massively decorated Christmas tree in holiday seasons truly magnifying the picture-perfect vibes.
-It has a magical feel to it because of the lights and music also.
+It has a magical feel to it because of the lights and music.

 Whether you are at the rooftop among the sunflowers, movie theatre, or in between the shops and the stunning indoor waterfall Changi Airport is a wonderland for Instagrammers.